 Don: …And you get your history from all sorts of places, and that it does require… you have to do something with it.
 It doesn’t do anything for you if it’s just sitting there.
 You actually have to pick it up and make it into something.

-I remember I was working in the Scottish National Library, about thirty, about forty, I don’t know how long it was, but quite a while.
+I remember I was working in the Scottish National Library, about 30, about 40, I don’t know how long it was, but quite a while.
 There was this Scottish bloke in grey suit who sat opposite me at the table every day I went in there.
 And I couldn’t work out what he was doing.
 He would never speak to me.
 He was completely impassive.
 But he went out one day and I had a quick look to see what he was reading, and as far as I could work out he was counting the black cattle in the Highlands between 1810-1840 or something.
 That’s a good thing to do but it’s nice to know that there’s someone who’ll do that kind of boring and statistical work for you.

 Don: A bit like the old place of economists, which just used to be in a cupboard.
 You’d just ask them for figures and then shut the door on them.
 By the time I got into politics everyone was an economist.
 And anyone who could write a sentence was kept in a cupboard.
 That didn’t answer your question, Nic, but I don’t know if history really grabbed me.
 I just always read it as a resource.